Jtorres160/class-assembly/README.md

 I need to add another comit to get used to it.

 Is this the 10th one so far because im not sure how many left are due.

+it says i have 4 commits but i have done 5. weird

+ok i have done 7 i got 3 more to go